Creating the trauma-informed classroom

-Traumatic experiences may include abuse, neglect, placement outside the home, the death or incarceration of a caregiver, surviving natural disasters, undergoing serious or life-threatening medical procedures, suffering from critical accidents.
+Traumatic experiences may include abuse, neglect, placement outside the home, the death or incarceration of a caregiver, surviving natural disasters, undergoing serious or life-threatening medical procedures, and suffering from critical accidents.

 Any trauma can have a negative impact on a child’s ability to form healthy relationships and participate in a structured learning environment.
 Therefore, it’s more essential than ever that teachers develop an understanding of the social and emotional needs of traumatized children.

 That’s why one elementary school in Nashville, TN is doing something to support students with ACEs.
 Fall-Hamilton Elementary empowers kids for success by building strong relationships.